Overstay in Thailand? Crystal clear: You will get fined. An experience we had in November 2016 and here’s how it happened…

 As we were going to overstay only for 3 days, extending the visa was also not cost effective for us.
 Paying the fine was cheaper, and applying for a visa entension also looked hard to do when we were laying in our hotel rooms struck by illness.

-The Thai Visa overstay fine is 500 Bahts per day per adult.
+If you overstay in Thailand, the fine is 500 Bahts per day per adult (2016).
 So, we were going to pay 1500 baht as fine per each, and extending the visa costed 1900 bahts on the other hand.

-Do I Pay Thai Visa Overstay Fine For My Children?
+Do I Pay Thailand Overstay Fine For My Children?

 No!
 They do not issue fines for your underage children.
 They did not issue a fine for our 3 year old daughter.